-If you’ve considered the negative effects of smoking, you know it takes a bite out of your wallet, leaves a lingering odor on your clothing, yellows teeth and nails, and increases your risk of cancer.
-Don’t forget, however, that smoking can also greatly increase your chances of heart disease, whose effects may be invisible until the disease has progressed so far that it’s too late to reverse.
+Smoking takes a bite out of your wallet, leaves a lingering odor on your clothing, yellows teeth and nails, and increases your risk of cancer.
+Smoking also greatly increases your chance of heart disease, the effects of which may be invisible until it has progressed so far that it’s too late to reverse.

 Coronary heart disease, a form of cardiovascular disease, is the leading cause of death in the United States, according to the Centers for Disease Control and Prevention (CDC).
-In fact, the CDC estimates that smoking puts you at four times the risk of developing heart disease, compared to non-smokers.
-And according to the National Cancer Institute, people who smoke are up to six times more likely to suffer a heart attack.
+The CDC estimates that smoking puts you at four times the risk of developing heart disease compared to non-smokers.
+According to the National Cancer Institute, people who smoke are up to six times more likely to have a heart attack.

-While you may know that smoking can cause lung cancer, the negative effects of this bad habit are much more far-reaching.
-Smoking and tobacco use can lead to a variety of diseases and health disorders, while reducing the general health of regular smokers.
-In addition, smoking has been shown to cause damage to nearly every organ of your body, including your heart.
+While you may know that smoking can cause lung cancer, the negative effects of this habit go much deeper.
+Smoking and tobacco use can lead to a variety of diseases and health disorders and reduce the general health of regular smokers.
+Smoking has also been shown to cause damage to nearly every organ in your body, especially your heart.

-The good news is that cigarette smoking is the most preventable cause of premature death in the United States, according to the American Heart Association (AHA).
-In other words, learning more about the connection between smoking and heart disease—and quitting as soon as possible—can be a life-saving move.
+Cigarette smoking is the most preventable cause of premature death in the United States, according to the American Heart Association (AHA).
+In other words, learning more about the connection between smoking and heart disease, and quitting as soon as possible, can be a lifesaving move.

 Smoking can cause the lining of your arteries to deteriorate, the walls of your arteries to thicken, and fat and plaque deposits to block blood flow through your arteries.
-The build-up of fatty substances in your arteries is called atherosclerosis.
-When the arteries that supply blood to your heart become narrowed, the supply of oxygen-rich blood to your heart decreases, which can lead to coronary heart disease.
+This buildup of fatty substances in your arteries is called atherosclerosis.
+When the arteries that supply blood to your heart narrow, the supply of oxygen-rich blood to your heart decreases, which can lead to coronary heart disease.
 Narrowed arteries can be particularly dangerous during physical activity.
-The extra strain on the heart can lead to chest pain or, in the case of complete artery blockage, a heart attack.
+The extra strain on your heart can lead to chest pain.
+If a complete artery block occurs, it can lead to a heart attack.

-No amount of smoking is considered “safe” and the more cigarettes you smoke, the greater your risk of heart attack.
-Smoking on its own is a risk factor for both heart disease and heart attack, but when smoking is paired with the following factors, your risk increases even more:
+No amount of smoking is considered safe and the more cigarettes you smoke, the greater your risk of a heart attack.
+Smoking on its own is a risk factor for both heart disease and heart attack.
+When paired with the following factors, your risk increases even more: